-NOTICE is hereby given that creditors and other persons having claims against, or interest in the Estate of the above-named deceased should give notice in writing of same to M. G. Daly and Partners, of No. 115A Abercromby Street, Port-of-Spain, who are Attorneys-at-law for RBTT Trust Limited, the Executor and Trustee, not later than twenty-eight (28) days from the date of this advertisement, after which date the said RBTT Trust Limited intends to distribute the Estate of the deceased among the parties entitled thereto having regard only to the claims of which notice has been received by the said Attorney-at-law.
+NOTICE is hereby given that creditors and other persons having claims against the Estate of the above-named TAZIM UNAS KHAN also known as TAZIM KHAN-deceased, should give notice in writing to the undersigned who are Attorneys-at-law for First Citizens Trust and Asset Management Limited, the Executor of the Will of the above-named deceased, not later than the 10th day of October, 2007, after which time the Executor intends to distribute the Estate of the said deceased among persons entitled thereto having regard only to the claims for which notice have been received by the Attorneys-at-law.

-Dated this 16th day of February, 2006.
+Dated this 3rd day of September, 2007.